-Recently there has been speculation about the potential for this high flow to develop into a flood event similar to the 1956 flood.
+Recently there has been speculation within the media and community about the potential for this high flow to develop into a flood event similar to the 1956 flood.
 The peak flow to South Australia in 1956 was around 350,000 ML/day, which is more than four times higher than the current forecast peak flow of 80,000 ML/day or 90,000 ML/day.
-Given the forecast weather and river conditions, a repeat of the 1956 flood event is highly unlikely.
+Given the forecast weather and river conditions, a repeat of the 1956 flood event will not occur.

-There has also been speculation of a repeat of the 1974 flood peak, which was 180,000 ML/day, still well above current and projected levels.
-This flow is also highly unlikely based on current forecasts.
+There has also been speculation of a repeat of the 1974 flood peak, which was 180,000 ML/day, also well above current and projected levels.
+There is not sufficient water in transit upstream of South Australia to produce an event of this magnitude at the South Australian border.